top of page

 The verb 'swoon' has an etymology rooted in Old English and Old Norse, with connections to the expression of strong emotions.
 In Old English, it was 'swōgan,' which meant 'to become unconscious' or 'to faint.'
 This sense of losing consciousness was often associated with intense emotions, such as love or admiration, which could cause someone to become physically weak or even faint.
 In Old Norse, there was a similar word, 'swūna,' with a similar meaning.
 Over time, the meaning of 'swoon' evolved to refer to being overcome with intense admiration, adoration, or another strong emotion, without necessarily losing consciousness.
 This etymology reflects the idea that certain emotions can be so powerful that they make us feel physically weak or overwhelmed, akin to the sensation of fainting or swooning.

-Quiz: Find the meaning of the verb swoon:
+Find the correct meaning of the verb swoon:

 Try Again!